Toronto police release video of suspect in murder of billionaire couple

 When reporters asked why the individual was considered a suspect and not just a person of interest, police said it was due to the time they spent near the home on the night of the murders.

-"We have this individual coming into a very defined area... and remaining in that area for a period and then leaving," Sergeant Brandon Price of the Toronto police said.
+"We have this individual coming into a very defined area ... and remaining in that area for a period and then leaving," Sergeant Brandon Price of the Toronto police said.

-He said that investigators have been "unable to find a purpose" for the individual to be in the area and that they are "very suspicious."
+He said that investigators have been "unable to find a purpose" for the individual to be in the area and that they are "very suspicious”.

 According to police, there were no signs of a break-in at the Sherman home on the night of the murders.
-Both individuals were found strangled and fully clothed near the deck of their indoor pool.
+Both Mr and Ms Sherman were found strangled and fully clothed near the deck of their indoor pool.

 The individual caught on video is the only viable lead police have found since the murders occurred four years ago.
 In that time, investigators have amassed 41 warrants for searches and conducted approximately 250 witness interviews and received 1,255 tips from the public.

-The Sherman family has been critical of the police's inability to solve the murders.
+The Sherman family have been critical of the police's inability to solve the murders.
 In 2018, the family offered $10m Canadian dollars ($7.8m USD) for information leading to the arrest and prosecution of a suspect.
 That reward remains available.

 During the four years of the investigation, police have released very little information to the public.